 Individual landowners, public water purveyors, and industry all rely on groundwater pumping from the aquifers underlying the NMMA.
-Data were requested by the TG from the public water purveyors and individual pumpers and incorporated in this calendar Year 2013 Annual Report.
+Data were requested by the TG from the public water purveyors and individual pumpers and incorporated in this calendar year 2015 Annual Report.
 Stipulating Parties to the Judgment are required to provide monitoring and other production data at no charge, to the extent that such data have been generated and are readily available.

-Stipulating parties provided production records that report a total of 6,726 acre feet (AF) of groundwater produced in calendar Year 2013 (Table 3-3), an increase of 431 AF from last year.
-NCSD
+Stipulating parties provided production records that report a total of 5,034 acre feet (AF) of groundwater produced in calendar year 2015 (Table 3-3).